Saxony: 19th century

-Meanwhile, in 1815, the southern part of Saxony, now called the "State of Saxony" joined the German Confederation.
-The German Confederation should not be confused with the North German Confederation mentioned below.
-This southern Saxony shaped the territory of modern Saxony.
-In the politics of the Confederation, Saxony was overshadowed by Prussia.
+Meanwhile, in 1815, the Kingdom of Saxony joined the German Confederation.
+In the politics of the Confederation, Saxony was overshadowed by Prussia and Austria.
 King Anthony of Saxony came to the throne of Saxony in 1827.
 Shortly thereafter, liberal pressures in Saxony mounted and broke out in revolt during 1830—a year of revolution in Europe.
-The revolution in Saxony resulted in a constitution for the State of Saxony that served as the basis for its government until 1918.
+The revolution in Saxony resulted in a constitution for the Kingdom of Saxony that served as the basis for its government until 1918.

 During the 1848–49 constitutionalist revolutions in Germany, Saxony became a hotbed of revolutionaries, with anarchists such as Mikhail Bakunin and democrats including Richard Wagner and Gottfried Semper taking part in the May Uprising in Dresden in 1849.
-(Scenes of Richard Wagner's participation in the May 1849 uprising in Dresden are depicted in the 1983 movie Wagner starring Richard Burton as Richard Wagner.)
 The May uprising in Dresden forced King Frederick Augustus II of Saxony to concede further reforms to the Saxon government.

 In 1854 Frederick Augustus II's brother, King John of Saxony, succeeded to the throne.
 A scholar, King John translated Dante.
 King John followed a federalistic and pro-Austrian policy throughout the early 1860s until the outbreak of the Austro-Prussian War.
-During that war, Prussian troops overran Saxony without resistance and then invaded Austrian (today's Czech) Bohemia.
+During that war, Prussian troops overran Saxony without resistance and then invaded Austrian Bohemia.
 After the war, Saxony was forced to pay an indemnity and to join the North German Confederation in 1867.
 Under the terms of the North German Confederation, Prussia took over control of the Saxon postal system, railroads, military and foreign affairs.
 In the Franco-Prussian War of 1870, Saxon troops fought together with Prussian and other German troops against France.
 In 1871, Saxony joined the newly formed German Empire.